Mostly Sunny With a High Near 74

 Sunday

-A slight chance of showers and thunderstorms.
-Sunny, with a high near 74.
+A 20 percent chance of showers and thunderstorms after noon.
+Sunny, with a high near 72.

 Sunday Night